govtmirror/transparency/OpenSBST.md

 ﻿---
-title:  'How we should work?: A DRAFT aspirational standard operating procedure for behavioral insights teams working within governments.'
+title: "How we should work?:
+A DRAFT aspirational standard operating procedure for behavioral insights teams working within governments."
+date: 18 May 2016
 author:
 - name: Jake Bowers
-  afilliation: University of Illinois at Urbana-Champaign and White House Social and Behavioral Sciences Team ...
+  affiliation: <jwbowers@illinois.edu>, University of Illinois at Urbana-Champaign and White House Social and Behavioral Sciences Team
+...

 # Why this document?

 A growing number of governments believe that social and behavioral scientists can help them improve their work.
-For example, on in September of 2015 President Barak Obama referred to the work of the new White House Social and Behavioral Sciences team when he issued Executive Order 13707 "Using Behavioral Insights To Better Serve the American People" saying:
+For example, in September of 2015 President Barak Obama referred to the work of the new White House Social and Behavioral Sciences team when he issued Executive Order 13707 "Using Behavioral Insights To Better Serve the American People" saying:

 > A growing body of evidence demonstrates that behavioral science insights --- research findings from fields such as behavioral economics and psychology about how people make decisions and act on them --- can be used to design government policies to better serve the American people.